Retail & commerce · Poland · Tax compliance

 Ad · inline 1

-Wide banner.
 Wider than the rails.
-Wider than the 1MB ceiling on a structured invoice.
+Wider than the 1MB ceiling on a structured invoice, which, granted, is not a high bar.

 02Who solves this today

-Polish-market vendors that publicly self-market to the KSeF niche on their own Polish-language homepage — invoicing platforms whose front page names KSeF as a core feature, online-accounting services that make Krajowy System e-Faktur integration their headline, and ERP vendors who explicitly address the 1 April 2026 rollout in their public materials.
+Polish-market vendors that publicly self-market to the KSeF niche on their own Polish-language homepage: invoicing platforms that name KSeF as a core feature, online-accounting services that make Krajowy System e-Faktur integration their headline, and ERP vendors who explicitly address the 1 April 2026 rollout.
 Each entry verified live and self-marketed in the niche on the date of writing.
 The list is intentionally narrow.

 ifirma.pl